-Handling high levels of emotion are difficult for people of all ages.
-It is perfectly natural for people to struggle when they are angry, exhausted, fearful or overwhelmed.
-Learning to cope with those emotions is vital, and teenagers need to actively learn that aggression, intimidation and other destructive behavior is never the solution to managing their feelings.
+Handling high levels of emotion is difficult for people of all ages.
+It is perfectly natural for people to struggle when they are angry, exhausted, fearful, or overwhelmed.
+Learning to cope with those emotions is vital, and teenagers need to actively learn that aggression, intimidation, and other destructive behaviors are never the solution to managing their feelings.

-Understanding the brain science and biological changes in an adolescent may help, but it does not excuse unacceptable, dangerous behavior and activities.
+Understanding the brain science and biological changes in an adolescent may help, but it does not excuse unacceptable dangerous behavior and activities.
 If parents fear for the physical safety of themselves or others, they need to seek professional help immediately.
 Helping to curb angry or aggressive behavior in teens is important, but parents need to have a realistic outlook on what is manageable or unmanageable on their own.
-There are numerous mental health and authority resources available for families struggling with high risk situations.
-If your teen is acting out in violent ways against others, self-harming, or engaging in criminal activity, reach out for aide.
+There are numerous mental health and authority resources available for families struggling with high-risk situations.
+If your teen is acting out in violent ways against others, self-harming, or engaging in criminal activity, reach out for aid.

 For non-risk situations, there are steps you can take at home to help ease the tensions of young adulthood and curtail irritability.
 Here are seven quick ways to constructively head off explosive situations before they arise:

-1- Understand the underlying issues; what is at the root of the aggression?
+What is at the root of the aggression?
 Parents can help to alleviate explosive tendencies by examining the causes.
 Are they having peer trouble?
-Experiencing severe lack of sleep?
+Experiencing a severe lack of sleep?
 Academic pressure built up?
 Battling depression?
 If their outbursts seem to have a trigger, keep track of it.

-5- Keep your own temper in check.
 If parents cannot manage their own anger, they will be of little help to their aggressive teenager.
-If this is an area you find yourself struggling with, seek council from a pastor or anger management professional.
+If this is an area you find yourself struggling with, seek counsel from a pastor or anger management professional.
 Work towards achieving and maintaining balance along with your child.
 When you demonstrate healthy ways to reach out, you help your child do the same.

-6- Nutrition and rest.
 A proper diet can go a long way in helping behavioral problems.
-American diets are so full of sugar, caffeine and processed foods that our bodies don’t know how to handle it.
-Also, lack of proper sleep scheduling can also be a contributing factor.
+American diets are so full of sugar, caffeine, and processed foods that our bodies don’t know how to handle it.
+Also, lack of proper sleep scheduling can be a contributing factor.
 Sleep deprivation can build up from a lack of continuous restful hours, not only dramatic gaps.
 Make sure your teen is eating real, whole foods with proper nutrients and getting at least 12 hours of sleep every night.

 Keep in mind that anger issues do not mean you are a bad parent or that you have a bad child.
 Changing patterns of negative behavior may not happen overnight, but with consistent solutions and constructive channels, aggressive tendencies in teenagers can find balance.